TaraMoments/GettingandCleaningData/CodeBook.md

 This file describes exact steps performed on the raw Samsung data to get the tidy data set stored by human\_activity\_recognition\_using\_smartphones.txt.
-It also describes the variables in the tiday data set.
+It also describes the variables in the tiday data set and provides the source for the raw Samsung data.

 ## Exact steps from raw data to the tidy data in R
 1. Read data from subject\_test.txt